michaelneale/facebook_template/README.md

-# Maven Template with Hibernate for CloudBees.
+# Facebook Template with Hibernate for CloudBees.

 ## Note before deploying this on JBoss 7: